History & Secondary Social Science Education

 A history major planning to teach at the secondary level grades (5–12) should choose courses according to interest.

 It is more than likely that a history teacher will teach a combination of American, European, Asian, Latin American, Middle Eastern, or non-Western history.
 To be admitted to the teacher education program, a student must present a 2.75 cumulative grade-point average and a 3.0 grade-point average in the history program.
-Those planning to teach are required to take a minimum of eight courses in the department in addition to HIS 425 Teaching Social Studies in Middle and Secondary School.
+Those planning to teach are required to take a minimum of eight courses in the department in addition to SEC 425 Teaching Social Studies in Middle and Secondary School.

 - HIS 116